-Every three years (or earlier if requested by the parent/guardian or teacher), students participate in a reevaluation to determine the need for continued educational and/or related service needs.
+Every three years (or earlier if requested by the parent/guardian or teacher), specified by the Vermont AOE as 1095 days, students participate in a reevaluation to determine the need for continued educational and/or related service needs.
 If the parent/guardian and our LEA agree that a reevaluation is deemed unnecessary then they may choose to forgo the assessment.